aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to XLSM or Online App" h2="Export OTT to XLSM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to XLSM conversion is a useful feature for C++ applications.
+OTT is a text-based format that is used to store documents, while XLSM is a binary file format used by Microsoft Excel for storing spreadsheet documents.
+By converting OTT to XLSM, users can open and edit the documents in Microsoft Excel.

+<h2>How Aspose.Total Helps for OTT to XLSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets, and presentations.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert OTT to XLSM.

- You can include OTT to XLSM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It can be used to export OTT to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to XLSM.
+Both APIs come under Aspose.Total for C++ package.

+Using Aspose.Total for C++, developers can easily include OTT to XLSM conversion feature within their C++ applications.
+It provides a wide range of features and options to manipulate documents and spreadsheets.
+It also supports a variety of file formats, including OTT, HTML, and XLSM.
+Moreover, it is easy to use and provides a comprehensive set of features for document and spreadsheet manipulation.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}